stembrino/Docker_Angular_Init_Project/README.md

 `docker run --rm -e "PROJECT_NAME=angular-baby" -v "<absolute path to project>:/frontend" -it angular-image`

 ## RUN PROJECT
+1. First, copy or move the **dockercompose.yaml** and **Dockerfile** to the project directory.
+2. In terminal, go to project path.
-Use the docker-compose file:
+3. Use the docker-compose file to run the project:
    `docker-compose up`
+4. Next, mount the container, access the http://localhost:4220
+5. Now, you can delete the project Docker_Angular_Init_Project

 To use the ng command, use the Dockerfile or change/comment the entrypoint from docker-compose and use the command through the docker-compose (example) comment the ENTRYPOINT in the docker-compose and use the command